-In collaboration with the Wildlife Conservation Society (WCS), we are developing a site-based Wildlife Picture Index that measures the success of species conservation in protected areas at national, regional and global scales based on innovative camera trapping techniques.
+In collaboration with the Wildlife Conservation Society (WCS), we have developed a site-based Wildlife Picture Index that measures the success of species conservation in protected areas at national, regional and global scales based on innovative camera trapping techniques.

 With this novel approach we aim to provide the first global indicator capable of identifying where conservation and wilderness areas are protecting species.

 New advances in camera trapping methods have made it possible to monitor trends in the diversity, abundance, and distribution of a broad range of terrestrial mammals and birds, including nocturnal, rare and elusive animals that have been difficult to study using other techniques.

 Camera trapping offers a non-obtrusive, low cost, verifiable, simple and effective means of meeting these objectives across disparate sites.
 Because of the charismatic appeal of camera trap photographs and many of the species that will be monitored, the output will be well suited for reporting geared to audiences that include policy-makers and the general public, as well as scientists and conservation practitioners.